 Human Studies in Pregnancy

 A Phase I/II safety and pharmacokinetic (PK) study has been conducted of combination stavudine and lamivudine in pregnant HIV-infected women and their infants (PACTG 332).
-Both drugs were well tolerated, with stavudine PKs similar to those in non-pregnant adults.6 Data from primate studies also indicated that pregnancy did not affect the PKs of stavudine.7
+Both drugs were well tolerated, with stavudine PKs similar to those in non-pregnant adults.4

-Lactic acidosis, in some cases fatal, has been described in pregnant women receiving the combination of didanosine and stavudine along with other antiretroviral (ARV) agents.8-10 The FDA and Bristol-Myers Squibb have issued a warning to health care professionals that pregnant women may be at increased risk of fatal lactic acidosis when prescribed didanosine and stavudine in combination (see NRTI Drugs and Mitochondrial Toxicity).
+Lactic acidosis, in some cases fatal, has been described in pregnant women receiving the combination of didanosine and stavudine along with other antiretroviral (ARV) agents.9-11 The FDA and Bristol-Myers Squibb have issued a warning to health care professionals that pregnant women may be at increased risk of fatal lactic acidosis when prescribed didanosine and stavudine in combination (see Recommendations for Use of Antiretroviral Drugs During Pregnancy and Long-Term Follow-Up of Antiretroviral Drug-Exposed Infants).
 These drugs should be prescribed together for pregnant women only when the potential benefit clearly outweighs the potential risk.
 Clinicians should prescribe this ARV combination in pregnancy with caution and generally only when other nucleoside analog drug combinations have failed or have caused unacceptable toxicity or side effects.